alexrintt/shared-storage/example/README.md

-# external_path_example
+# sharedstorage_example

-Demonstrates how to use the external_path plugin.
+Demonstrates how to use the shared_storage plugin.

 ## Getting Started